Trần Kim Tuyến: Rise to power

 In mid-1954, at the time the Geneva Conference had concluded, Tuyến had been working for the anti-communist Vietnamese National Army of the State of Vietnam in an outlying province, only travelling to Hanoi during the weekends.
 As a result of the discussions in Geneva, Vietnam was to be temporarily partitioned pending national reunification elections in 1956.
 In the meantime, the Vietminh controlled the Democratic Republic of Vietnam in the north, and the State of Vietnam was handed the south.
 The agreements also allowed for the free passage of civilians between either side for 300 days, while military personnel were obliged to move to their respective zones.
 Tuyến had persuaded a substantial number of northern Catholics to leave their homes and move south.
 As a result, he later tried to persuade Diệm to maintain some contact with members of the communist regime in Hanoi in the hope of persuading them to defect.

 Tuyến was in Hanoi when his sister's husband told him that he could travel to Saigon immediately on the plane of Prime Minister Diệm of the State of Vietnam — Diệm had been in Hanoi to urge civilians to flee communist rule and head into the south of the country.
 Tuyến decided to make use of the opportunity and left with only a pair of spare trousers and the clothes on his back.
 His fiancée accepted his indirect marriage proposal — he asked her if she would join him in the south.
 Tuyến accepted Diệm's offer that he work for his younger brother, Nhu.
 Tuyến lived in the Independence Palace, sleeping on the floor, as Diệm sought to restore order in the south.
 Tuyến was unemployed for two months before being assigned to the Ministry of Information, essentially a propaganda unit.

-In 1955, Diem created the Service des Études Politiques et Sociales (Service for Political and Social Studies, SEPES), which for the surveillance of government officials, which according to the historian Edward Miller, 'would eventually become one of the most feared components of the Diem government’s security apparatus', and Tuyen was made its inaugural director.
-Tuyen developed SEPES into a complex body that oversaw secret anti-communist missions domestically and also Laos, but was mainly used to monitor public servants, military personnel, police and non-communist opposition politicians and activists through a network of regime informants throughout the civil and military apparatus.
+In 1955, Diem created the Service des Études Politiques et Sociales (Service for Political and Social Studies, SEPES), which for the surveillance of government officials, which according to the historian Edward Miller, 'would eventually become one of the most feared components of the Diem government's security apparatus', and Tuyến was made its inaugural director.
+Tuyến developed SEPES into a complex body that oversaw secret anti-communist missions domestically and also Laos, but was mainly used to monitor public servants, military personnel, police and non-communist opposition politicians and activists through a network of regime informants throughout the civil and military apparatus.